-- Any release of information for purposes other than treatment, payment, or health care operations without a signed authorization must be reviewed and approved by the University's HIPAA Privacy Officer, except (1) where the release is to the individual patient, (2) where delay in seeking such approval would impair response to a health or safety emergency, or (3) where such release is permitted by rules of the covered health care component.
+D. Any release of information for purposes other than treatment, payment, or health care operations without a signed authorization must be reviewed and approved by the Privacy Officer, or designee, except (1) where the release is to the individual patient, (2) where delay in seeking such approval would impair response to a health or safety emergency, or (3) where such release is permitted by rules of the covered health care component.

-- Covered Health Care Components: Covered health care components are those units that are health care providers and engage in HIPAA electronic transactions.
-The University's only covered health care component is its Student Health Services.
+D. Covered Health Care Components: Those units that are health care providers that engage in HIPAA electronic transactions.
+The University's covered health care components are its Student Health Services Center, the Christine F. Price Center for Counseling and Psychological Services (CAPS) and any University research component that creates, receives, transmits or maintains ePHI.
 The following functional units that provides support services to this covered component are also included:

 - Internal Audit Office

 - Office of Legal Affairs

 - Information Technology Services Office

 - Office of the Bursar

 - The University's HIPAA Privacy Officer and HIPAA Security Officer

 - Other functional units that may be designated by the HIPAA Security Officer in cooperation with the Office of Legal Affairs.